melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy-workflows/galaxy-workflows.md

 * In the "Workflow Name" text box type: *Variants from scratch*
 * Click the **Create** button.

-You’ll now see a list of workflows.
-Your’s will be in that list.
+You should now be presented with a blank workflow editing grid.

 #### Step 2: Open the editor and place component tools

-* Click on the down arrow on your workflow’s button.
-* Select **Edit**

-You’ll be presented with a blank workflow grid.

 **Add three input datafiles.**